 If you've made cookie cutter sugar cookies before, this will be a breeze.
 And if you haven't, there's no better time to start than the holidays!

 Christmas Tree Brownies are a super cute and super fun dessert.
 They are the perfect compliment to traditional Christmas sugar cookies.
-Chocolate lovers at the table will thank you!
+We also love our Christmas snack board as an appetizer on Christmas night and reindeer cupcakes, snowman cupcakes and chocolate covered pretzels for dessert.

 Your kids (and you!) will have a ton of fun decorating these adorable little brownie cut-outs.
 I'm not sure if my daughter had more fun decorating her gingerbread man or eating it.
 I hadn't even looked up from my Christmas tree and she had already decorated and eaten hers.
 And she doesn't even like chocolate!